Laughing Hyena

 DirecTV

-Monthly price: Free to $170/mo. | Local channels: Yes, with some packages | Sports coverage: National, local, international, with some packages | On-demand: Yes | 4K live streams: Yes (three channels) | Total channels: 95 (free), 9 – 185 (paid) | DVR limits: Unlimited (9-month expiration, maximum of 30 episodes per series) | Profiles per account: 5 | Simultaneous at-home streams: Unlimited | Picture-in-picture: Yes (mobile and computer) | Multiview: No | Contract: No | Free trial: Yes (5 days)
+Price: Free, $20/mo. and up | Simultaneous at-home streams: Unlimited | Total channels: 105 (free), 9 – 185 (paid) | DVR limits: Unlimited (9-month expiration, maximum of 30 episodes per series) | Multiview: Yes (select mixes) | Contract: No | Free trial: Yes (5 days)

 In mid-April, DirecTV Stream rebranded.
 Streaming is now the company’s primary offering and is simply called DirecTV.
-Customers looking for the original satellite service can still find it, but it’s nested within the streaming option on the website, with a disclaimer that states the dish-enabled plan is only for those who don’t have high-speed internet at home.
+Customers looking for the original satellite TV service can still find it, but it’s nested within the streaming option on the website, with a disclaimer that states the dish-enabled plan is only for those who don’t have high-speed internet at home.
 It’s interesting to see a more traditional satellite provider shift its focus to streaming — a move that’s clearly intended to better compete with YouTube TV and other similar services.

 The good news is that streaming with DirecTV requires no contract (the satellite plan still assesses a $20-per-month early termination fee).
 There’s no special equipment involved unless you want to get the Gemini Air streaming device.
 The HDMI streaming dongle supports 4K resolution, Dolby Atmos, Dolby Vision and HDR10+, similar to the 4K streaming sticks from Roku or Amazon that cost around $50.
 But you can’t buy the Gemini Air.
 Instead, you lease it for $10 per month, which, after five months or so, might start to feel like a bad deal.

 It’s still the service that most closely resembles cable, complete with numbered channels and somewhat confusing plan structures.
 You can go for Signature packages, which range from $85 per month to $170 per month — those are most comparable to YouTube TV, Hulu + Live TV and Fubo.
 Or you can sign up for one of the four Genre Packs which cost $35, $40 or $70 monthly.
 These slimmed-down channel lineups focus on sports, entertainment, news or Spanish language stations.
 The entertainment pack reminds me of Philo and the sports offerings have a whiff of Sling’s Orange and Blue plans.
-Regardless of which plan you end up going with, it’s all based on the DirecTV streaming app, which you can download and watch for free, (like Tubi or Pluto TV), but once you add a plan or pack, the channels you paid for are unlocked.

 Comparing the $85-per-month Entertainment Signature Package (not to be confused with the $35 MyEntertainment Genre Pack) to YouTube TV and Hulu + Live TV’s $83 base plans, the offerings are pretty similar.
 You get your area’s five major local channels (ABC, CBS, FOX, NBC, PBS), nearly all of the 20 most popular channels (with the exception of Ion and the History Channel), sports channels that include ESPN, TNT, and FS1, plus unlimited DVR space with a nine-month expiration.